gcc3/simple-ai-chat/README.md

 To check/add entry use `:entry list`, `:search [keyword]`, and `:entry add`.

 * Function calling
-Support for function calling.
+Support for [function calling](https://openai.com/blog/function-calling-and-other-api-updates), the AI can call the function itself, and with the description it can know when to use the function.
+Amazing!
 To list available functions, use `:function ls`
 To execute a function from input, use `!function_name(argument=value)`
 Example: `!get_weather(localtion=Tokyo)`